When considering laser eye surgery as an alternative to contact lens wear, one should reflect on a number of issues.

 Many contact lens wearers may not realise that the risk of eye infection from extended wear of contact lenses may be higher than with laser eye surgery.

 At a recent ophthalmology conference, surgeon Minas T. Coroneo, MD said that

 “he would recommend refractive surgery for all chronic contact lens wearers.
 Citing a study by Mather et al. in Archives of Ophthalmology he stated that the incidence of bacterial keratitis resulting in significant vision loss from contact lens wear was one in 2000 patients compared to LASIK at one in 10,000 patients.”

-Over a patient’s lifetime, this significant increased risk of eye infection would suggest that laser eye surgery would be the safer alternative.
+Over a patient’s lifetime, this significantly increased risk of eye infection would suggest that laser surgery would be a safer alternative.
 Contact lens wearers may be aware of the increased risk of infection when wearing lenses in public swimming pools, however not so many are aware of the increased danger to bathers and sports participants when wearing contact lenses in freshwater.

 Contact Lens Comfort?